senaite/senaite.core/src/senaite/core/tests/doctests/ARAnalysesField.rst

     >>> analysis_calc
     <Calculation at /plone/setup/calculations/calculation-4>

-The existing Analysis retains the initial Interim Fields of the Analysis Service, together with the interim from the associated Calculation, because they were frozen at the time the Analysis was first linked:
+The existing Analysis retains the initial Interim Fields frozen at the time the Analysis was first linked (calc interims first, then service-only):

     >>> map(lambda x: x["keyword"], analysis.getInterimFields())
-    ['B', 'A']
+    ['A', 'B']

 Worksheets